Brideshead Revisited: Et In Arcadia Ego

 During the long summer holiday, Charles returns home to London, where he lives with his widowed father, Edward Ryder.
 Charles is called back to Brideshead after Sebastian incurs a minor injury, and Sebastian and Charles spend the remainder of the holiday together.

-Sebastian's family are Catholic, which influences the Flytes' lives as well as the content of their conversations, all of which surprises Charles, who had always believed Christianity was "without substance or merit".
+Sebastian's family is Catholic, which influences the Flytes' lives as well as the content of their conversations, all of which surprises Charles, who had always believed Christianity was "without substance or merit".
 Lord Marchmain had converted from Anglicanism to Catholicism to marry his wife, but he later abandoned both his marriage and his new religion, and moved to Venice.
 Left alone, Lady Marchmain focuses even more on her faith, which is also enthusiastically espoused by her elder son, the Earl of Brideshead ("Bridey"), and by her younger daughter, Lady Cordelia.

 Brideshead Deserted

-The Flyte family become aware of Sebastian's drinking problem and attempt to stop him drinking which only worsens the situation.
+The Flyte family becomes aware of Sebastian's heavy drinking, and attempts to stop him are detrimental.
 Lady Marchmain falls out with Charles and he leaves Brideshead for what he thinks is the last time.

 Julia marries the rich but unsophisticated Canadian-born businessman and politician Rex Mottram.
 This marriage causes great sorrow to her mother because Rex, though initially planning to convert to Catholicism, turns out to be a divorcé with an ex-wife living in Canada.
 He and Julia subsequently marry without fanfare in the Savoy Chapel, an Anglican church where marriage between divorcés with one or more prior living spouses is permissible.

 Sebastian descends into alcoholism, drifting away from the family over a two-year period.
 He flees to Morocco, where his drinking ruins his health.
 He eventually finds some solace as an under-porter and object of charity at a Catholic monastery in Tunisia.
 Sebastian's drifting leads to Charles's own estrangement from the Flytes.

 Julia asks Charles to go and find Sebastian because Lady Marchmain (Sebastian's mother) is ill.
 Charles finds Sebastian in the monastery in Morocco.
 Sebastian is too ill to return to England, so Charles returns to London to see Brideshead and sort out Sebastian's financial affairs.

 Charles is commissioned by Brideshead to paint images of Marchmain House in London before its demolition.
 The paintings are very successful.
 Charles talks to Cordelia while he paints and discovers more about the Flyte family.